aletheon/eleutherios-flutter/README.md

 - Serve in the same network or forum together
 - Share information or data through forums
 - Create services
-- Change the permissions of managers managing policies
+- Grant managers permissions to manage policies
-- Change the permissions of services serving in forums
+- Grant members permissions to manage forums

 Subsequent versions: